 Next is PAI (Personal Activity Intelligence) shows us the previous days’ results.
 In heart rate monitoring, we can two options, manual and automatic.
 In the manual option, we start measuring or swipe up to see a more detailed view.
-When we set Heart rate to automatic.
+When we set the Heart rate to automatic.
 It monitors your heart rate 24 hours a day in the app.
 Next is Stress, Stress will show us our current stress level.
 Breathing is a new feature available in the band, where you should sit calm and relax while breathing and following the instructions and animation on the screen.

 In workout, we have all the exercise options like running, treadmill, cycling, indoor cycling, walking, elliptical, rowing machine, yoga, jump rope, pool swimming, and freestyle.
 When an activity starts, it will initially tell the application on the phone to start up the GPS.
 This way the activity data will be more detailed and exact.
 It will take 3 seconds countdown, so you can prepare for when it starts.
 We have time, distance, steps, calories, and pulse at the bottom.
-After the activity is done. we get some more detailed on the watch, like Time, distance, speed, pulse, steps, cadence, and stride.
+After the activity is done. we get some more details on the watch, like Time, distance, speed, pulse, steps, cadence, and stride.